naiquevin/blog-src/content/python-itertools.md

 As a final example, let's see how we can compose an elegant solution entirely using our newly acquired utility belt.
 The problem is to find a set of common factors of a list of integers.
-(I admit it's completely made up and not quite a real world problem but hopefully good enough for the sake of understanding)

 ```python